Which is the best server host is a recurring topic of discussion in my WordPress user groups.

 While I usually use them for WordPress, and they have very competent support for that, it is good to know that they also support non-WordPress sites.
-We will be bringing over CourageGroup.com, currently built on DreamWeaver, taking advantage of the Staging platform on the Go Geek SiteGround package and converting it to WordPress.
+We will be bringing over CourageGroup.us, currently built on DreamWeaver.

 We will also be taking some of our own WordPress sites that were built before mobile responsive was a necessity and using the staging platform to convert those.

 Why You Need to Transition to a Mobile Responsive Theme Now!